nomad-dormouse/mnist-digit-recognizer/local/README.md

 - Uses environment variables from the consolidated `.env` file in the project root
 - Mounts the project directory for hot reloading during development

+For deployment to a remote server, use the `deploy.sh` script in the project root directory.

 ## Development Process

 The recommended local development flow is: